ronaldoussoren/pyobjc/pyobjc-core/Doc/api/module-objc.rst

       The IBOutlet decorator is recognized by Interface Builder when it reads Python code.
 Beyond that the decoerator has no effect.

+.. function:: IBInspectable(prop)

+   Mark a property as a value that can be introspected in IB.

+   See `the Xcode documentation <https://developer.apple.com/library/ios/recipes/xcode_help-IB_objects_media/chapters/CreatingaLiveViewofaCustomObject.html>` for more information on this decorator.

+.. function:: IB_DESIGNABLE(cls)

+   Class decorator to tell IB that the class can be used in IB designs.

+   See `the Xcode documentation <https://developer.apple.com/library/ios/recipes/xcode_help-IB_objects_media/chapters/CreatingaLiveViewofaCustomObject.html>` for more information on this decorator.

 .. function:: instancemethod